julianje/Bishop/README.md

 A map consists of two files: An ASCII description, and a .ini configuration file.

 ASCII files begin with a map drawing, with each terrain type indicated numerically.
-After a line break, each terrain name is specified in a single line
+After a line break, each terrain name is specified in a single line.
+These are the files for "FlagSetup" map

-	000
-	111
-	000

-	Jungle
-	Water

-specifies a 3x3 map where the top and bottom row are "Jungle" and the middle row is "Water."

-The second file, MapName.ini, lets you specify properties of the agent (e.g., is the agent strictly or approximately rational and efficient?) and the map (starting point and exit states).
-See the Maps folder for an example.
+__FlagSetup.ini__

+    [MapParameters]
+    DiagonalTravel: True
+    MapName: Flag_Map
+    # Starting point can get overriden later with Observer.SetStartingPoint()
+    StartingPoint: 2
+    ExitState: 58

+    [Objects]
+    ObjectLocations: 41 49
+    ObjectTypes: 0 1
+    ObjectNames: LTreat RTreat
+    # If the two treats were the same type:
+    # ObjectTypes: 0 0
+    # ObjectNames: OnlyOneNameNeeded

+    [AgentParameters]
+    # Prior over costs and rewards.
+    Prior: ScaledUniform
+    # Force terrain 0 to be always less costly than the rest?
+    Restrict: False
+    SoftmaxChoice = False
+    SoftmaxAction = False
+    # Softmax parameters
+    # actionTau = 0.01
+    # choiceTau = 0.01
+    # When different than 0 prior becomes a mixture of the
+    # prior above with a peak in 0.
+The value determines the mass on that point.
+    RNull = 0.2
+    CNull = 0
+    # Parameters for priors.
+Meaning changes depending on the prior.
+See docstrings
+    CostParameters = 1
+    RewardParameters = 10

+__FlagMap__

+    0000011122222
+    0000011122222
+    0000011122222
+    0000011122222
+    0000011122222
+    0000011122222
+    0000011122222

+    LeftTerrainName
+    CenterTerrainName
+    RightTerrainName

-### Inside python
+### Building a map inside python

 ##### Map skeleton